alicepopeye/School_District_Analysis/README.md

     % Passing Reading: 85.8 vs 85.7 (changes -.1)
     % Overall Passing: 65.2 vs 64.90 (changes -0.3)

-    Top Five & Bottom Five Performing School: no changes
+    * Top Five & Bottom Five Performing School: no changes

-    Grade Score by grade level: no changes for other school, except it is N/A for Thomas High School-9th grade.
+    * Grade Score by grade level: no changes for other school, except it is N/A for Thomas High School-9th grade.

-    The scores by school spending per studen: no changes, Thomas High School's 9 th graders is still a head count on the school spending, so no changes
+    * The scores by school spending per studen: no changes, Thomas High School's 9 th graders is still a head count on the school spending, so no changes

-    The scores by school size: no changes
+    * The scores by school size: no changes

-    The score by school type: no changes
+    * The score by school type: no changes

-* School Summary
-    Thomas High School
+# # # Thomas High School
     Notes: over 90% of 10th to 12th passed reading and math.
 So without the input from the 9th grader, they are still at passing rate of over 90%.
     Please see attachments (2 charts for comparison before and after adjustment)